 For centuries, people have been giving flowers to the objects of their affection on Valentine’s Day.
 This tradition began when Charles II introduced the Person language of flowers to Europe in the 1700s, and has continued throughout the years as a means for expressing love and appreciation on the holiday.
 In fact, along with chocolate, flowers are the most popular gift to give Feb 14.
 According to CNN, 64 percent of men are buying flowers for Valentine’s Day.
 So which blossoms are the best for showing your affection?

 It’s important to consider the preferences of your valentine before choosing a bouquet.
-If you need a little inspiration, here are the top five flowers given on this holiday:
+If you need a little inspiration, here are the 5 most popular flowers to give on Valentine’s Day:

 These playful ruffly blossoms are right behind roses in popularity, likely due to their feminine appearance and affordable price tag.
 Carnations have been linked with fascination, making them a great pick for a relationship in its early stages.
 Plus, there are a multitude of different colors to choose from, so you can certainly find one that will match your valentine’s style and personality.
 As an added bonus, carnations are a long-lasting cut flower.